When Should You Book a Re-fit?

-After doing thousands of fittings over the decades it’s time to make it clear when one might need to consider a refit or fitting review.
-One misconception is that ones optimal cycling position is set in stone once you have had a full Biodynamic Fitting.
+After doing thousands of fittings over the decades, we’ve learned that a fit is an evolving thing.
+Riders often have the misconception that their optimal cycling position is set in stone once they have had a full Biodynamic Fitting.
+However, any major changes you make, either to the body or to the bike, may make a re-fit necessary.
 Many elements will conspire to change the interaction of the body and the bike.
 Some of these elements are physiologic in nature and others are simply mechanical.

-Here’s a list of mechanical changes that can trigger the need for a fitting review:
+Many mechanical changes will trigger the need for a refitting:

 Crankset The crank length is a critical driver for knee/hip range of motion.
 If you change the crank length there will be a noticeable change in knee and hip function.
 Stance width or Q factor which varies from 140mm to 160mm and can be a critical fitting element for some people, particularly those with a shorter leg length.